Tenerife Restaurante Aguamansa where trouts are history now

 Rural dining room

-The trout restaurant has a country inn rural dining room.
+The former trout restaurant has a country inn rural dining room.

 A restaurant with hunting cult